-As in the previous case study, so does here, when the narrator resumes the narrative sequence and tells of the actual construction of the temple, he ignores the anthropogony that is depicted just before, as well as its outcomes: while the anthropogony emphasizes the liberations of the gods from their difficult labor, it is still the gods, not human beings, who are building the shrine at their own initiative—and gladly so.
+As in the previous case study, so here, when the narrator resumes the narrative sequence and tells of the actual construction of the temple, he ignores the anthropogony that is depicted just before, as well as its outcomes: while the anthropogony emphasizes the liberations of the gods from their difficult labor, it is still the gods, not human beings, who are building the shrine at their own initiative—and gladly so.
 However, if the anthropogony would be excised from the text along with parts of the overlapping resumptive repetition, the sequence would be smoothed, leading directly from the planning of the temple by Marduk to its construction by the gods, without any difficulties.

 C. The Distinct Material of the Cosmogony and the Anthropogony

-The examination above had revealed that both the cosmogony and anthropogony – each interrupts the sequence and is followed by a resumptive repetition which by itself repletes with inconsistencies – are diverted from the main thread of Enūma Eliš.
-Their deviated characters are emphasized by the unique views and expressions they comprise, as well as the contradictions they produce in relation to the rest of the work.
+The examination above had revealed that both the cosmogony and anthropogony interrupt the sequence, and each is followed by a resumptive repetition that is itself replete with inconsistencies.
+Both are diversions from the main thread of Enūma Eliš.
+Their deviant character vis-à-vis the larger narrative is emphasized by the unique views and expressions they comprise, as well as by the contradictions they produce in relation to the rest of the work.

-Regarding the cosmogony, it is worth noting that while Tiāmtu is the Akkadian generic name of ‘sea’, its watery nature being illustrated in most of the work; only in the cosmogony, and especially in the account of the inhabited world’s creation (V 47–63), Tiāmtu is displayed as a cow.
-Such a tradition—the creation of the world from a cow’s corpse—is not familiar from earlier Mesopotamian writings, but it might be influenced in a way by the old motif of the humankind creation from a dead god’s body, according to which the anthropogony was shaped (see below).
-In contrast, the first parts of the cosmogony are known very well from ancient Mesopotamian traditions of creation—such as the division of heavens from earth, which had hitherto been related only to dry materials, and the arranging of the stars and the gods in the heavens, as in various mystical and astronomical writings.
+Regarding the cosmogony, it is worth noting that while Tiāmtu is the Akkadian generic name of “sea,” its watery nature being illustrated in most of the work, only in the cosmogony, and especially in the account of the inhabited world’s creation (V 47–63), is Tiāmtu is portrayed as a cow.
+Such a tradition—the creation of the world from a cow’s corpse—is not familiar from earlier Mesopotamian writings, but it might be influenced in a way by the old motif of humankind’s creation from a dead god’s body, according to which the anthropogony was shaped (see below).
+In contrast, the first parts of the cosmogony are known very well from ancient Mesopotamian traditions of creation, such as the division of heavens from earth, which had hitherto been related only to dry materials, and the arranging of the stars and the gods in the heavens, as in various mystical and astronomical writings.
 With regard to the resumptive repetition that follows the cosmogony, we have already mentioned the details that interfere with the sequence, such as the use at the beginning of the resumptive repetition of pronouns without antecedents, and the seizure of the Tablet of Destinies once by Marduk for himself (IV 121–122) and once by Marduk for Anu (V 69–70).
-The latter inconsistence is in fact divergent from the plot of Enūma Eliš as a whole, since it was the god Anšar, rather than Anu, who considered as the chief of the gods a-là Enlil in the Myth of Anzû.
-Therefore, to Anšar, rather than Anu, we would expect that the Tablet of Destinies been delivered.
-The tradition held in these lines – for which no antecedent is known – is no doubt a unique one.
+The latter inconsistency is in fact divergent from the plot of Enūma Eliš as a whole, since it was the god Anšar, rather than Anu, who was considered as the chief of the gods a-là Enlil in the Myth of Anzû.
+Therefore, it is to Anšar, rather than Anu, that we would expect the Tablet of Destinies to have been delivered.
+The tradition reflected in these lines—for which no antecedent is known—is no doubt a unique one.